Kudisoldier/pytest-task/README.md

-To run all tests clone this repo and run pytest.
+To run all tests clone this repo and run pytest -v.